Grilled Shrimp Cobb Salad

 You can pick up pre-cooked bacon in the prepared meats section and cooked eggs from the dairy case or salad bar at the grocery store.

-How to Make Grilled Shrimp Salad
+How to Make Southwest Shrimp Salad

-Then just toss the shrimp and corn on the grill.
-The corn will take about 5 to 7 minutes to get tender and slightly charred.
-You’ll need 3 or 4 minutes per side for the shrimp to get browned and cooked through.
+• Grill the shrimp and corn.
+Drizzle or brush some of the oil over the corn and shrimp, then season them as you prefer.
+Toss both on the grill, about 5 to 7 minutes for the corn and 3 or 4 minutes per side for the shrimp.
 Set both aside, and cut the corn off the cob once it is cool enough to handle.

 grilled shrimp in a bowl next to a small bowl with the grilled corn cut off the cob

-Once you have that bowl of lettuce, add the bacon and eggs.
-Sprinkle on the grilled corn that has been removed from the cob, as well as tomatoes, limes (if you are adding them), avocado, and cheese.
+• Assemble the salads.
+Make a base of Romaine in one big bowl or make individual salads.
+Add the bacon and eggs, and sprinkle on the grilled corn, tomatoes, limes (if you are adding them), avocado, and cheese.
 Finally, top it with the shrimp and cilantro.

 Storing Leftover Salad